ibelem/webmlmeet/README.md

 ### Intel Open WebRTC Toolkit (OWT) Server Setup

-The WebNN Meeting requires WebRTC server support, please read [Server Setup](doc/Server.md) for setting up Intel Open WebRTC Toolkit (OWT) Server on CentOS* 7.6 or Ubuntu 18.04 LTS.
-The recommend way is setting the [WebRTC server via Docker](doc/Docker.md).
+The WIC demo requires WebRTC server support, please [set up Intel Open WebRTC Toolkit (OWT) Server](doc/Server.md) on Linux.
+The recommend way is setting the WebRTC server via Docker on [Linux](doc/Docker_Linux.md) or [Windows](doc/Docker_Windows.md).

 ### HTTPS Configuration

-Go to project main dir like `/home/belem/github/webmlmeet` and create private and public key, the certificate path need to be filled in `Line 99` and `Line 100` in `meetingserver.js`.
+Go to project main dir like `/home/belem/github/wic` and create private and public key, the certificate path need to be filled in `Line 99` and `Line 100` in `meetingserver.js`.

 #### Recommend